What the 15.5% Airbnb new fee structure means for hosts

 It’s natural to focus on fees, but in practice, they’re only one part of the equation.
 What really drives your income is occupancy and guest demand.

-Since April 2025, Airbnb has been showing guests the total price (before taxes) upfront.
-That means competitiveness is about the final figure, not how the fee is split.
+Now that guests see the total price, competitiveness is about the final figure, not how the fee is split.
 Guests no longer compare “service fee” vs “no service fee.”
 They simply see a price they can say yes or no to.

 For hosts, this means: